vjreddy2001/Financial-Planning-for-Credit-Unions/README.md

 ### Part 2 - Retirement Planning

-In this section, used the Alpaca API to fetch historical closing prices for a retirement portfolio and then used the MCForecastTools toolkit to create Monte Carlo simulations to project the portfolio performance at `30` years.
+In this section, I used the Alpaca API to fetch historical closing prices for a retirement portfolio and then used the MCForecastTools toolkit to create Monte Carlo simulations to project the portfolio performance at `30` years.
 Using the Monte Carlo data the following were concluded about the portfolio.

 #### Monte Carlo Simulation

-1. Used the Alpaca API to fetch five years historical closing prices for a traditional `40/60` portfolio using the `SPY` and `AGG` tickers to represent the `60%` stocks (`SPY`) and `40%` bonds (`AGG`) composition of the portfolio.
+1. I used the Alpaca API to fetch five years historical closing prices for a traditional `40/60` portfolio using the `SPY` and `AGG` tickers to represent the `60%` stocks (`SPY`) and `40%` bonds (`AGG`) composition of the portfolio.
 Converted the API output to a DataFrame and previewed the output.

     (used the parameter `limit=1000` to ensure you get the most data possible back from the API.
 In Monte-Carlo Simulation, getting data as far back as possible matters, because if we simulate using only small amounts of data during a recent time when markets are booming, or instead falling precipitously, a Monte-Carlo Analysis will inadvertently extrapolate this temporary market movement too far into the future.
 Getting data over a longer time period mitigates this effect)